eugeneh1217/portfolio/README.md

 ## Projects

 ### Hashmap
-Implementation of hashmap in C.
+Implementation of hashmap in C supporting insertion access by key, deletion, clearing all elements, and load balancing.

+Demo displays that insertion , access by key, and deletion are O(1) time complexity.

 ### Demos
 Project containing explanations and demonstrations of technology features that I struggled to find find satisfactory explanations for online.
 See project "README.md" for more details.